abbie-evans/optimising-booster-vaccination/README.md

   Simulates booster vaccination with either the deployment of an existing vaccine (with `multiplier=1`) available from the beginning of the simulation or the deployment of a variant-adapted vaccine (with `multiplier>1`) when it becomes available, where `multiplier` represents the relative vaccine efficacy within the code.
 Both of these vaccines are deployed in decreasing age order (starting with individuals aged 75+, then 70-74, and so on).
 - `model_init_infect_50` and `model_init_infect_200` simulate booster vaccination as above, but with lower or higher numbers of initially infected individuals.
 - `model_strategy3.py` \
   Simulates booster vaccination with the existing vaccine deploying $y$ doses.
-When the variant-adapted vaccine becomes available, vaccinate the remaining 80,000 - $y$ of the vaccine-willing population (based on the assumed vaccine uptake of 80%).
+When the variant-adapted vaccine becomes available, vaccinate the remaining 80,000 - $y$ of the vaccine-willing population (based on the assumed vaccine uptake of 80%). `model_strategy3_05.py` and `model_strategy3_15.py` simulate $y$ x 0.5 and $y$ x 1.5 doses for the existing vaccine.
 - `model_strategy4.py` \
   Simulates booster vaccination with the existing vaccine deploying $y$ doses in increasing age order (starting with individuals aged 0-4, then 5-9, and so on).
-When the variant-adapted vaccine becomes available, vaccinate the remaining 80,000 - $y$ of the vaccine-willing population (based on the assumed vaccine uptake of 80%).
+When the variant-adapted vaccine becomes available, vaccinate the remaining 80,000 - $y$ of the vaccine-willing population (based on the assumed vaccine uptake of 80%). `model_strategy4_05.py` and `model_strategy4_15.py` simulate $y$ x 0.5 and $y$ x 1.5 doses for the existing vaccine.
 - `two_dose_existing_vacc.py` \
   Simulates booster vaccination with two doses of the existing vaccine.
 The second vaccine dose is only deployed once all vaccine-willing individuals have had the first booster dose.
 - `optim_timing.py` \